Repair Café, Canton urges people to make conscious decisions towards sustainability while buying to delay the environmental degradation.

 Discarding fast- tech products frequently contributes to increased waste, resource depletion, and pollution, as these products are often non-repairable and end up in incinerators.

 “We fix a lot of things, so people don’t have to buy them new.
-More than 50% of the electrical items with both plastic and metal parts in them, that go to landfills could have been fixed,” states Mrs. Waring.
+More than 50% of the electrical items with both plastic and metal parts in them, that go to landfills could have been fixed,” said Mrs. Waring.

 Material Focus, an independent not-for-profit organisation said that when consumers buy a cheap item, they see it as disposable.